KosmicKrisp workarounds¶

 temp = simd_ballot(true); /* <- This will return all active threads... */

-The way to fix this is by changing the conditional to:
+The way to fix this is to use simd_or instead:

 else